 After generating the Private key and CSR, you need to create the SSL certificate.
 Now is where the difference comes into play.

 For a CA verified certificate, you need to provide CSR and Private key to the Certificate vendor.
 They will provide a CA verified certificate file (.crt file) and you can install it.
 But for a Self-Signed certificate, you need to generate the certificate manually.

 Certificate file will be generated with a private key and CSR encoded in it.
 All the information in the Private key and CSR will be encoded in the .crt file.
 The command is given below.

 openssl x509 -req -days 365 -in www.domain.com.csr -signkey www.domain.com.key -out www.domain.com.crt

 Certificate file will be generated in the present working directory as ‘www.domain.com.crt’, please note that domain.com is my domain name in this example and it should be replaced with the actual domain name.
 Here is the generated .crt file

 To install this certificate for a website, you need to create a new VirtualHost for the domain name because SSL is using a different port and not the common port 80.
 SSL port is 443.
 So Apache will be listening to both 80 and 443 for the non-encrypted and encrypted data respectively.
-Or, you can create a separate conf file, in /etc/httpd/conf.d directory and then ask Apache to refer the said directory with ‘Include’ directive as shown below.
+Or, you can create a separate conf file, in /etc/httpd/conf.d directory and then ask Apache to refer to the said directory with the ‘Include’ directive as shown below.

 SSLEngine on SSLCertificateFile /path_of_crt_file/www.domain.com.crt SSLCertificateKeyFile /path_of_key_file/www.domain.com.key

-This will tell apache to refer the .crt (certificate) file and .key (Private key) file for SSL encrypted connection.
+This will tell apache to refer to the .crt (certificate) file and .key (Private key) file for SSL encrypted connection.